Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

+* In RRF v3.4 and later there is no longer a distinction between R2 and R3; both cause an event to be created when the driver stalls.
+To handle the event, RRF calls driver-stall.g passing the stalled local driver number in param.D and the CAN address of the board concerned in param.B.
+File rehome.g is no longer used.
+If file driver-stall.g is not found then the print is paused without running pause.g and the error is reported.
-If any of the S, F, T and R parameters are absent, the previous values for those parameters associated with the specified drivers will continue to be used.
+* If any of the S, F, T and R parameters are absent, the previous values for those parameters associated with the specified drivers will continue to be used.

-If all the parameters are absent, the existing settings for the specified drive(s) will be reported.
+* If all the parameters are absent, the existing settings for the specified drive(s) will be reported.

-See the Trinamic TMC2660 and TMC2130 datasheets for more information about the operation and limitations of motor stall detection.
+* See the Trinamic TMC2660 and TMC2130 datasheets for more information about the operation and limitations of motor stall detection.

-See here for more detailed information on [Stall Detection and Sensorless Homing](/User_manual/Connecting_hardware/Sensors_stall_detection).
+* See here for more detailed information on [Stall Detection and Sensorless Homing](/User_manual/Connecting_hardware/Sensors_stall_detection).

 ## M916: Resume print after power failure